 You’ll find everything you need to know about the selection process and the course in the brochure which is downloadable here.

-Diocesan Lay Readers are men or women, old or young, from a wide variety of backgrounds who have a significant voluntary role in assisting the ministry of the church.
+Diocesan Lay Readers have a significant voluntary role in assisting the ministry of the church.
 They are authorised by the Bishop to preach, teach, lead worship and engage in pastoral work, not just in their own parish but in other churches throughout the diocese.

 As the role of a Reader in teaching and leading is significant, potential Readers are given training in Biblical studies, theology, ministry and preaching over a two year period before they are commissioned.

 Applicants must have the endorsement of their rector so please discuss it with them at the outset.